 State agencies, governments, and public health officers have launched a new battle for relief and resources to help South Carolina communities respond effectively to the opioid crisis.
 Retained by Richland County and the City of Georgetown, a committed team of legal experts is now fighting to obtain justice and compensation for local governments struggling to help their citizens and agencies weather this catastrophic public health menace.
-The high-powered team lead by Schochor, Federico & Staton, P.A. includes; Spangenberg, Shibley and Liber; Johnson Toal and Battiste; Walker Morgan; Griffin Davis; and attorneys Todd Rutherford, Doug Treasurer, and Peter Philips
+The high-powered team lead by Schochor, Staton, Goldberg, and Cardea, P.A. includes; Spangenberg, Shibley and Liber; Johnson Toal and Battiste; Walker Morgan; Griffin Davis; and attorneys Todd Rutherford, Doug Treasurer, and Peter Philips

 A growing opioid crisis